 Here we analyze this issue carefully.
-We will show in Section Non-Stationarity of the Diurnal Cycle that the mean of the daily values of DTR, derived from daily $T_x$ , $T_n$ and the corresponding DRH, RHx, and RHn always have a systematic bias, compared with the diurnal ranges derived from the average of hourly data for the same days, which better reflects the coupling to the diurnal radiation field.
-So we then systematically calculate the maxima, minima and diurnal ranges from large composites, stratified by opaque cloud, month, temperature and snow cover, and windspeed over the whole year, using this very large Prairie data (660 station-years).
+We will show in section 4.3 that the mean of the daily values of DTR, derived from daily T_x , T_n and the corresponding DRH, RH_x and RH_n always have a systematic bias, compared with the diurnal ranges derived from the average of hourly data for the same days, which better reflects the coupling to the diurnal radiation field.
+So we then systematically calculate the maxima, minima and diurnal ranges from large composites, stratified by opaque cloud, month, temperature and snow cover and windspeed over the whole year, using this very large Prairie data (660 station-years).
 We will find that even in the warm season there are quantitative changes in the coupling between the diurnal ranges of T and RH and the radiative forcing that are both theoretically important, and of practical significance in evaluating the representation of the coupled land-atmosphere system in simplified models.

 Another major conceptual advance is that we have sufficient data to calculate, perhaps for the first time, the 24-h climatological imbalances of T and RH (and the derived thermodynamic variables) as a function of opaque cloud cover.
-Specifically we can quantify the warm season shift over the 24h period from net warming and a fall of RH on clear days to net cooling and a rise of RH on cloudy days, when it is often raining.
-These imbalances are important conceptually for idealized modeling of the diurnal cycle (Betts and Chiu, 2010).
+Specifically we can quantify the warm season shift over the 24-h period from net warming and a fall of RH on clear days to net cooling and a rise of RH on cloudy days, when it is often raining.
+These imbalances are important conceptually for idealized modeling of the diurnal cycle [15].

 In the broad context of land-atmosphere coupling, our focus is on the role of clouds as part of the coupled system and surface snow as a climate switch between warm and cold seasons.
-This is a climatological analysis of a large dataset (660 stationyears), which includes all the synoptic variability that is coupled to clouds and precipitation.
+This is a climatological analysis of a large dataset (660 station-years), which includes all the synoptic variability that is coupled to clouds and precipitation.
 However, we will not attempt any synoptic stratification.
-In addition, our climate dataset has no information on soil moisture, except indirectly from lagged correlations with precipitation (Betts et al., 2014b), nor have we analyzed the upper air data.
-This means we cannot address the issues of soil moisture and BL-atmosphere coupling that have been a research focus in recent years (Koster and Suarez, 2001; Findell and Eltahir, 2003; Koster et al., 2004; Dirmeyer, 2006; van Heerwaarden et al., 2009; Ferguson and Wood, 2011; Ferguson et al., 2012; Koster and Mahanama, 2012; Schlemmer et al., 2012; Santanello et al., 2013).
-Modeling studies highlight the critical role of the cloud and radiation fields on land-surface processes (e.g., Betts, 2004, 2007; Betts and Viterbo, 2005), but the wide variation between models (Dirmeyer et al., 2006; Guo et al., 2006; Koster et al., 2006; Flato et al., 2013; Taylor et al., 2013) may reflect in part model errors in the cloud fields.
-Thus, our observational analysis of the quantitative role of clouds in land-atmosphere coupling could help the development of additional benchmarks for coupled land-atmosphere models.
+In addition, our climate dataset has no information on soil moisture, except indirectly from lagged correlations with precipitation [10], nor have we analyzed the upper air data.
+This means we cannot address the issues of soil moisture and BL-atmosphere coupling that have been a research focus in recent years [16-25].
+Modeling studies highlight the critical role of the cloud and radiation fields on land-surface processes (e.g. Betts, [2,3,26]), but the wide variation between models [27-31] may reflect in part model errors in the cloud fields.
+Thus our observational analysis of the quantitative role of clouds in land-atmosphere coupling could help the development of additional benchmarks for coupled land-atmosphere models.